 On the next screen, it shows you the benefits of the ECG function.
-Read it, or just hit on Get Started.
+Read it, or just hit on getting Started.
 On the next screen again click on the Next button.

 8. Select in which hand you have worn the watch

-Further, you have to select, in which hand you have worn the Galaxy Watch 3 or Galaxy Watch Active 2 watches.
-Most of the people wear it on the left hand, but still, you can choose on whatever hand you have worn it.
+Further, you have to select, on which hand you have worn the Galaxy Watch 3 or Galaxy Watch Active 2 watches.
+Most people wear it on their left hand, but still, you can choose on whatever hand you have worn it.